Samuel Shepherd

-Sir Samuel Shepherd KS PC FRSE (6 April 1760 - 3 November 1840) was a British barrister, judge and politician who served as Attorney General for England and Lord Chief Baron of the Scottish Court of Exchequer.
+Sir Samuel Shepherd KS PC FRSE (6 April 1760 - 3 November 1840) was a British barrister, judge and politician who served as Attorney General and Lord Chief Baron of the Scottish Court of Exchequer.

 Early life and career

 Shepherd was born on 6 April 1760 to Henry Shepherd, a London jeweller.
 From 1773 to 1774 he was educated at Merchant Taylors' School and then at a different school in Chiswick, entering the Inner Temple in July 1776.
 After a pupillage under Charles Runnington he was called to the Bar on 23 November 1781.
 He soon joined the home circuit, a place where, along with the Court of Common Pleas, he had great success.
 From 1790 onwards he gradually became deaf, rejecting the honour of being made a King's Counsel in 1793 but accepting a promotion to Serjeant-at-Law in 1796, becoming a King's Serjeant the next year and, after the death of Serjeant Cockell, King's Ancient Serjeant.
 In 1812 he became Solicitor-General of the Duchy of Cornwall.

 He came to fame in 1810 in his defence of Francis Burdett in his dispute with the House of Commons.